datavetaren/prologcoin/README.md

 sign(Hash, PrivateKey, Sign)
 ```

-And we can validate a signautre using validate/3:
+And we can validate a signature using validate/3:

 ```
 validate(Hash, PublicKey, Sign)